sathnaga/sathnaga.github.io/_posts/2018-11-11-run-host-tests-using-op-test-framework.md

 ## How to use it:

 __We can use it two ways:__
-* run a single command in host using option (--host-cmd)
+* run a single command in host(SUT) using option (--host-cmd)
-* run multiple commands by supplying a file as input where each line is considered as a command and it detects `reboot` as a special line and takes care of host power cycle.(--host-cmd-file)
+* run multiple commands in host(SUT) by supplying a file as input where each line is considered as a command and it detects `reboot` as a special line and takes care of host power cycle.(--host-cmd-file)

 __Sample configuration file:__
 ```